Just-SM/ADL/README.md

 - Dataloader overhaul.
 Now with plane CSV.
 - Moved from author school of art to time period painting feature.
 (The author school data is extremely hard to predict )

+## Model structure:

+Base: mobilenet_v3_small from pytorch

+Adapted with : Multi Parameter Clarification task with painting data.

+~~Fine tuned: with Contrastive learning for vector embedding.~~ _Showed to be ineffective.
+More details in report._

 ## New structure:
 ```
 |